Is Bari Safe for Tourists? What You Should Know Before You Go

 It is to be noted though that pickpocketing can be an issue on crowded buses in some Italian metropolitan areas, especially during peak hours.
 To stay safe, it’s best to keep an eye on your belongings and avoid displaying valuables while on public transport.

-In Bari, rideshares other than Uber as well as licensed taxis are readily available throughout the city and are considered a reliable mode of transport.
+If you’re planning on using Uber in Italy, know that is operates with major restrictions and premium pricing.
+As such, its best to use other alternative rideshare apps in In Bari, or get a licensed taxi which are readily available throughout the city.
 In order to avoid potential issues like overcharging, I would recommend checking with the driver if the taxi meter is running or agree on a fare beforehand, especially if you are not using a Rideshare app with a preset price.

-The perception I got when visiting Bari and other cities in Puglia, is that Bari and the general Puglia region are very welcoming and safe destination for tourists.
+As a solo traveler who spent time in Bari and other cities in Puglia, I found these places to be generally very welcoming and a safe destination for tourists.
 The friendliness of locals and the overall sense of security felt above average compared to other parts of Italy.

-Moreover, has relatively low levels of harassment and scams compared to other major tourist destinations in Italy.
+Moreover, Bari and Puglia both has relatively low levels of harassment and scams compared to other major tourist destinations in Italy.
 The city’s efforts to maintain a safe environment for tourists, combined with the helpfulness of locals, contribute to its positive safety perception.

 However, as with any destination, it’s important to remain cautious, particularly in crowded areas where petty theft is most likely to occur.